ekozat/courses_select_manager/Documentation/sprint2_docs/userStories.md

 User Story: As a student, I want to have access to detailed course descriptions for the recommended courses in the Excel spreadsheet so that I can make informed decisions about my future courses.

-Acceptance Critera:
+Acceptance Criteria:

-* The Excel spreadsheet should contain all the course data from Sprint 1, including course names, prerequisites, and detailed descriptions.
+-   The Excel spreadsheet should contain all the course data from Sprint 1, including course names, prerequisites, and detailed descriptions.
-* I should be able to input my completed and in-progress courses into the spreadsheet, with one course per cell.
+-   I should be able to input my completed and in-progress courses into the spreadsheet, with one course per cell.
-* There should be a button or UI feature that I can use to trigger the generation of a list of recommended courses based on my progress.
+-   There should be a button or UI feature that I can use to trigger the generation of a list of recommended courses based on my progress.
-* The list of recommended courses should include detailed course descriptions, allowing me to learn more about each course and its content.
+-   The list of recommended courses should include detailed course descriptions, allowing me to learn more about each course and its content.